carlisia/deals-app/README.md

 Example:

-FileImporter: Focus is on what the object does, which is to import a file.
+FileImporter: Focus is on what the object does, which sounds like it is to import a file.
 One big problem is that it sounds very generic and yet the code is probably supposed to be very specific.

+Instead:

 PurchaseFile: Now I immediately get to start thinking about what to do with a file that has purchase data.